gYunTian/Benchmarking-UDP-protocol-and-its-inner-workings-ARQ-UDP-/README.md

 # Benchmarking-UDP-protocol-and-its-inner-workings-ARQ-UDP-

-In this project, I implemented Automatic Repeat Request Algorithms using Python UDP protocol (networking). </br></br>
+Inspired by Google's QUIC, In this project, I implemented <b>Automatic Repeat Request Algorithms using Python UDP protocol (networking)</b>. </br></br>
-Specifically, the Go Back N and Selective Repeat Algorithm. </br></br>
+Specifically, the <b> Go Back N and Selective Repeat Algorithm</b>. </br></br>
 I made slight changes to the Selective Repeat Algorithm using a Red Black Tree as well as Double Linked List in order to speed things up.

-Additionally, I benchmarked parameters such as MTU (Max Transmission Unit/Size in a packet), Compression, Number of Threads dedicated to running the UDP.
+Additionally, I <b>benchmarked parameters such as MTU (Max Transmission Unit/Size in a packet), Compression, Number of Threads dedicated to running the UDP</b>.

 # Why is this important
-Getting into the inner workings of a network protocol allows us to better understand what are the trade offs between the parameters
+Getting into the <b>inner workings of a network protocol allows us to better understand what are the trade offs between the parameters</b>

 1) Say if one wants to implement a custom application, one can implement certain feature of the network protocol to behave in specific ways beneficial to the underlying app, </br>
 2) i.e. we can include logging of the packets, failure rate, time taken (round time), increase number of threads, custom data structures/packet format and for security purposes (as the code are written by oneself)